Birnin Kudu

-Birnin Kudu is a town and a Local Government Area in the south of Jigawa State, Nigeria, some 120 kilometres south-east of Kano.
+Birnin Kudu is a town and a Local Government Area in the south of Jigawa State, Nigeria, some 120 km south-east of Kano.
 As of 2006 the town of Birnin Kudu had an estimated population of 419,800 and is the most populous local government in the state.

 Birnin Kudu is an old historic city renowned for its rocks and drawings found in some of them dating to centuries before the colonisation of Northern Nigeria and establishment of Native Authority (NA).
 The city was an NA headquarters during the British rule and has been the capital of Birnin Kudu Local Government Area.

 Birnin Kudu is the most populous local government in Jigawa state according to 2006 census, though the city experiences slow infrastructural development.
 It is also a city where Gwaram and Buji local government where separated from in 1996.

-It is home to one of the oldest schools in northern Nigeria, Government College Birnin Kudu, from where many Northern Leaders and businessmen emerged including Alhaji Aliko dangote (Richest man in Africa).
+It is home to one of the oldest schools in northern Nigeria, Government College Birnin Kudu, from where many Northern Leaders and businessmen emerged including Alhaji Aliko Dangote (Richest man in Africa).

-In recent politics, Birnin Kudu has produced two governors of Jigawa State (Alh Ali Sa'adu, first civilian governor of the state) and Alh Sule lamido, who was a Governor of jigawa state from 29 May 2007 to 29 May 2015.
+In recent politics, Birnin Kudu has produced two governors of Jigawa State (Alh.
+Ali Sa'adu, first civilian governor of the state) and Alh.
+Sule Lamido, who was a Governor of jigawa state from 29 May 2007 to 29 May 2015.

 Birnin Kudu has 11 political wards, namely Kantoga, Kangire, Kwangwara, Kiyako, Sundumina, Surko, Lafiya, Unguwar ƴa, Yalwan damai, Birnin Kudu, and Wurno.

 Muhd Kabir Ibrahim is the current member representing Birnin Kudu in Jigawa state House of assembly, 2024 to 2027.

+History

+Prehistory

+Rock painting at Dutsen Mesa ('rock of the python') located in Birnin Kudu, believed to date back over 2,000 years.

+In 1955, archaeologist Bernard Fagg reported the existence of a number of cave paintings in Birnin Kudu.
+The paintings had always been known to the locals but only appeared in official reports in response to an appeal for notes of local historical interest for publication in a vernacular newspaper.
+Fagg attributed their survival to a combination of their protection from rain water by overhanging rocks and low humidity, with "[rains that fall] in violent outbursts followed by bright sunshine."
+However, the surviving paintings probably represent a very small proportion of those originally painted.

+The subjects of the Birnin Kudu paintings were long-horned and short-horned humpless cattle.
+The former probably represents the so-called Hamitic Long-horn cattle, whose direct descendants are now exclusively found in the Fouta Djallon region of Guinea.
+The latter almost certainly depicts the West African Short-horn cattle (locally known as muturu in Hausa).
+Fagg tentatively dates the cave paintings to at least 2,000 years ago.

+A number of rock gongs were also reported at Birnin Kudu in 1955.
+These are believed to have been in continuous ceremonial use since at least 940 A.D., back to the town of Baud'a, which preceded the establishment of Birnin Kudu.